 Why is Mississippi looking to crack down on uninsured drivers?

 The state estimated that 25-30% of drivers are currently uninsured, which is one of the highest rates in the country!
 More uninsured drivers mean there are higher rates of insurance for those who do follow the law and buy insurance.
-In some cases, someone with insurance may have to pay for the accident out of their own pocket if they don’t have the right coverage, even if the accident wasn’t the uninsured driver’s fault.
+In some cases, someone with insurance may have to pay for the accident out of their own pocket if they don’t have the right coverage.
 An unfair disadvantage to those who pay for insurance, the state is looking into enforce the rules.

 What are the consequences for driving without insurance?